-Brahman (Sanskrit, brahman) in Hindu philosophy designates the infinite, immutable, immanent and transcendent reality, which is looked at as the eternal ground of all.
+Brahman (Sanskrit, brahman) designates in Hindu philosophy the infinite, immutable, immanent and spiritual transcendent reality, which is looked at as the eternal ground of all.

 The oldest meaning of the word in the Vedas is "holy word" or "holy formula"(Shabda), and here it gained the general meaning of a "sacred force" in itself : "In the begining was Prajapati.
 With HIM was VAK (the WORD), and VAK was verily the highest Brahman."(Rig Veda)

 Brahman is an impersonal concept of the divine that does not contain a creator or a ruler, a primordial ground of being, without beginning or end.

 Brahman became the divine principle of Vedanta('When Avidya is removed, the Atman (Soul, Self inside a person) is realized as identical with Brahman.')

 == Upanishads ==

 Brahman is the central theme of most Upanishads, and the realization of Brahman as unity of all being is the goal of the teachings of Advaita Vedanta, and the selfrealisation of Brahman is ultimately the goal of all liberation.

 The Mundaka Upanishad states in 2.2.3 : " Having taken the how furnished by the Upanishads, the great weapon—and fixed in it the arrow rendered pointed by constant meditation and having drawn it with the mind fixed on the Brahman, hit, good looking youth! at that mark—the immortal Brahman. "